Lighthouses of Indonesia: Western Maluku

 Tanjung Dehekalano (Pulau Lifumatola)

 Date unknown.
 Active; focal plane 65 m (213 ft); three white flashes every 20 s.
-40 m (131 ft) skeletal tower, painted white.
+40 m (131 ft) tapered square skeletal tower, painted white.
 Several 1-story station buildings.
 A photo of the lower portion of the tower is available and Google has a satellite view of the station.
 Located at the eastern tip of Pulau Lifumatola, at the extreme eastern end of the Sula Islands, marking the west side of the southern entrance to the Maluku Sea.
 Site status unknown.
 Admiralty Q1592; NGA 25742.

-Pelabuhan Falabisahaya Light, Pulau Mangole, October 2018
+Pelabuhan Falabisahaya Light, Pulau Mangole, July 2024

-Google Maps photo by Hidayat Syamsi
+Google Maps photo by Gerard Moloney

 Sula Islands Regency: Pulau Sanana Lighthouses